Dropps Review: Testing the Original Plastic-free Laundry & Dishwasher Pods

 Who’s Writing this Review?

 Hi, I’m Ketti.
 I have a master’s degree in sustainability, and have been testing sustainable products for years – so that you don’t have to spend your money trying things that don’t work.
-I’ve also reviewed other cleaning brands promoted as eco-friendly, including Blueland vs. Cleancult, and Earth Breeze vs. Tru Earth (coming soon!).
+I’ve also reviewed other cleaning brands promoted as eco-friendly, including Blueland vs. Cleancult, and Tru Earth vs. Earth Breeze.

 I’m picky, and I don’t skim over the details in my reviews, but I did try to keep this one short and sweet!